rubenxi/deepseek-web-chat/README.md

 You can also upload PDF files, the model will read, remember and use them to answer your questions.
 When you upload the PDF, the chat will show a new option "Question about the PDF".

 The script takes the PDF file, splits it in vectors, stores them in ChromaDB and then uses them as context for the model.

+# Works online!
+There's an option to enable HuggingFace servers so it uses an online model (DeepSeek-R1-Distill-Qwen-32B).

 # Install and run the DeepSeek model in Debian
 Simply run in a Debian based system: